rxg/biers/README.md

     drawing balls from it, recording their color, and replacing them.

-  * urn-abuse.rkt - Trolling the urn model: what happens when you use the urn model to reason about idealized coin tosses data (i.e. what happens when your model poorly matches up with your data)?
+  * urn-abuse.rkt - Trolling the urn model: what happens when you use the urn model to reason about idealized coin toss data (i.e. what happens when your model poorly matches up with your data)?

   * globe.rkt - From Chapter 2: moving to continuous parameter values,
 	reason about the proportion of water covering the earth by tossing